DavidJoacaRo/Budget-Docs/docs/Development/Before Contributing.md

 * Music?

-    ~~* Level 0 uses the song "Key" made by C418 (sorry C418, I was too scared to email you).~~ (It was removed since the Steam Release to prevent legal issues, I will need to compose one ASAP)
+    * Level 0 uses the song "Key" made by C418
     * Main Menu uses a custom song made by me which is available on my [BandLab](https://www.bandlab.com/dabardibid/albums/f27d5d47-02c5-ed11-a8e0-00224844f6cb).